thaliaarchi/tty37-docs/unsorted/general72.md

 - Printer receives at the speed of 150 wpm (15 characters a second) 10-unit code.
 - Transmits from keyboard at 59.5 wpm.
-- Generates all 128 ASCII characters with even parity.
-- Receives all 128 ASCII characters - prints 94 common graphics including upper
-  and lower case alphabet.
-Also prints and spaces for all control characters.
 - Eighty-six characters on a line (12 per inch).
 - Keyboard end-of-line indication (lamp).
 - On-line carriage return and line feed.